flowplayer/apple-sdk-releases/MIGRATION.md

 ## 5. FlowplayerSDK for tvOS key changes

-- `FPFlowplayer` has been removed and replaced with a much more roboust `FlowplayerManager`.
-The behavour of both classes is identical and wont require much change.
+- `FPFlowplayer` was removed and replaced with a much more roboust `FlowplayerManager`.
+The behavour of both classes is identical and doesn't require much change.
-- To learn more about `FlowplayerManager` please visit the docs [here](https://example.com).
+- To learn more about `FlowplayerManager`, see [our documentation](https://example.com).

 **[Legacy] FPFlowplayer example code**